stringparser/runtime/docs/module.md

 function Runtime([object options])
 ```

-Class representing a `runtime` Interface.
+Class representing a `tornado` Interface.

 _arguments_
  - `options` type object, properties to set for the `rootNode` of that instance

 _returns_
- - a runtime instance
+ - a tornado instance

 _defaults_
 - `options.log = true`, type boolean, flags whether to log or not